 The Internal Audit Committee reports to Council.
-To ensure the internal audit activity is directed to areas of most benefit, a number of Council processes have been selected for review over the three (3) year life of the Internal Audit Plan, starting with 'Recoverable Works' in recognition of the value to Council of its contracting to Department of Transport & Main Roads, Queensland Reconstruction Authority and members of the public.
+To ensure the internal audit activity is directed to areas of most benefit, a number of Council processes have been selected for review over the three (3) year life of the Internal Audit Plan including:

+- 2022/2023 Recoverable Works in recognition of the value to Council of its contracting to Department of Transport & Main Roads, Queensland Reconstruction Authority and members of the public. - 2023/2024 Tender Evaluation & Contract Management review in recognition of the value to Council of its tender and procurement procedures for contracts totaling more than \$200,000.